GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 Load the historical data from `gs://<YOUR_BUCKET>/waiting_times.csv` into a BigQuery table `waiting_times`.

-- Train a forecasting model (using `ARIMA_PLUS` or `TimesFM`) to predict waiting times for every 30 minutes in 2025.
+- Use `AI.FORECAST` function to predict average hourly waiting times for the first day of 2025.
-- Evaluate the model's performance and store the results in `forecasted_waiting_time`.
+- Store the results in `forecasted_waiting_time`.

 #### Classify and Rank Rides